Own-Data-Privateer/hoardy-web/README.md

 The extension does, however, try its best to collect all web traffic you browser generates.
 Therefore, it can

-- trivially archive web pages hidden behind CAPTCHAs, requiring special cookies, multi-factor logins, paywalls, anti-scraping/`curl`/`wget` measures, and etc (after all, the website in question only interacts with your normal web browser, not with a custom web crawler);
+- trivially archive web pages hidden behind CAPTCHAs, requiring special cookies, multi-factor logins, paywalls, anti-scraping/`curl`/`wget` measures, etc (after all, the website in question only interacts with your normal web browser, not with a custom web crawler);

-- archive most `HTTP`-level data, not just web pages, and not just things available via `HTTP GET` requests (e.g., it can archive answer pages of web search engines fetched via `HTTP POST`, `AJAX` data, `JSON RPC` calls, etc; though, at the moment, [it can not archive `WebSockets` data](./extension/page/help.org#bugs));
+- archive most `HTTP`- and `DOM`-level data, not just web pages, and not just things available via `HTTP GET` requests (e.g., it can archive answer pages of web search engines fetched via `HTTP POST`, `AJAX` data, `JSON RPC` calls, etc; though, at the moment, [it can not archive `WebSockets` data](./extension/page/help.org#bugs));

 all the while